-- To receive and adopt the Directors' Statement, Auditor's Report and Audited Financial Statements for the financial year ended 30 April 2021.
-Resolution 1 - 2.
-To approve the Directors' fees of up to S\$210,296 for the financial year ending 30 April 2022.
-(2021: S\$210,296) [See explanatory note (a)] Resolution 2 - 3.
-To declare the payment of a first and final tax exempt (one-tier) dividend of 1.25 cents per ordinary share for the financial year ended 30 April 2021.
+- To receive and adopt the Directors' Statement, Auditor's Report and Audited Financial Statements for the financial year ended 30 April 2023.
+Resolution 1 - To approve the Directors' fees of up to S\$232,477 for the financial year ending 30 April 2024.
+[See explanatory note (a)] Resolution 2 - 3.
+To declare the payment of a first and final tax exempt (one-tier) dividend of 1.5 cent per ordinary share for the financial year ended 30 April 2023.
 Resolution 3 - 4.
-To re-elect Mrs Dawn Wee Wai Ying, who is retiring as a Director pursuant to Article 111 of the Company's Constitution.
-[See explanatory note (b)] Resolution 4 - 5.
-To re-elect Mr Leslie Mah Kim Loong, who is retiring as a Director pursuant to Article 111 of the Company's Constitution.
-[See explanatory note (c)] Resolution 5 - To re-appoint Ernst & Young LLP as the Company's Auditor and to authorise the Directors to fix their remuneration.
+To record the retirement of Mr Leslie Mah Kim Loong as Director pursuant to Regulation 111 of the Company's Constitution at the conclusion of the AGM.
+[See explanatory note (b)] - 5.
+To re-elect Mr Sam Chong Keen, who is retiring as a Director pursuant to Regulation 111 of the Company's Constitution.
+[See explanatory note (c)] Resolution 4 - 6.
+To re-elect Ms Caroline Wee, who is retiring as a Director pursuant to Regulation 115 of the Company's Constitution.
+[See explanatory note (d)] Resolution 5 - To re-appoint Ernst & Young LLP as the Company's Auditor and to authorise the Directors to fix their remuneration.
 Resolution 6